 Growing your super

-Recent interest rate cuts are a timely reminder to review how your superannuation is invested.
-With earnings from cash deposits at record lows, it’s a good idea to check what portion of your super is invested in cash.
+This is a timely reminder to check what portion of your super is invested in cash.
 Consider whether the amount of super you have in cash is still appropriate given the level of risk you’re comfortable with and the time you have left until you retire.

 Ultimately it comes down to what’s important to you, what stage you’re at in life and how much risk you’re willing to take on for potentially higher returns.
 If retirement is still a while away, you may consider taking on riskier, higher growth investment options like shares or property that have the potential to help grow your super balance over time.
 However, if you’re retiring soon, you may not be as willing to take on too much risk, as preserving your super balance may be a higher priority.
 Your super fund can provide you with information on the options available to you, and help you understand the associated risks.